 What I do

-I provide private and confidential counselling and psychotherapy services to adults and adolescents age 16 years and older.
+I provide private and confidential virtual counselling and psychotherapy services to adults throughout Nova Scotia.
 I work with a variety of issues including:

 Life transitions (loss of job, separation/divorce, starting university, etc.)